dylang/changelog/readme.md

     npm-g install changelog

-The `-g` installs changelog globally so you can use the command line version anywhere.
+The `-g` installs changelog globally so you can use the changelog command anywhere.

 About
 =====

 [Dylan Greene](http://github.com/dylang) built this because he was always curious what was changed when doing `npm update`.
+The name has nothing to do with [TheChangelog](http://thechangelog.com/), a podcast Dylan was listening to while creating this tool.